Paddy Hopkirk, the Mini and the 'Monte'

 The Mini was the brainchild of Sir Alec Issigonis.
-Its engine was mounted sideways in the front of the car, saving space which translated into compactness and nimble handling – and a unique 'look' which captured the world's imagination and propelled it into the epicentre of the pop-culture that made the Swinging Sixties swing.
-And it made a legend of its leading driver, too, because Paddy Hopkirk was the name on everyone's lips and even the Fab Four paid tribute.
+Its engine was mounted sideways in the front of the car, saving space which translated into compactness and nimble handling – and bestowing a unique 'look' which captured the world's imagination and propelled it to the epicentre of the pop-culture that made the Swinging Sixties swing.
+And it made a legend of its leading driver, too, because Paddy Hopkirk was the name on everyone's lips and even the Fab Four paid tribute to him.

 Many years later, Paddy demonstrated his support for the Quicksilver project when he entertained over 400 guests with tales from his colourful career at one of our Speed Night with the Sports Stars celebrity dinner events in Nottingham.
 We will always be thankful to Paddy for his generosity and high spirits on that very special night.